-The Ottoman Empire was an exotic realm filled with sheikhs, silks, and saffron.
-During the 16th and 17th centuries, it reached the height of its powers and extended into several continents, crossing nations and languages.
+During the 16th and 17th centuries, The Ottoman Empire reached the height of its powers and extended into several continents, crossing nations and languages.
 It encompassed the northern shore of Africa, the Middle East, and southeastern Europe.
 Ruling at the pinnacle of this vast and wealthy empire was the sultan, and its most famous sultan was Süleiman the Magnificent.
 He was a fabulous patron of the arts, and Tughra of Sultan Süleiman the Magnificent is one of his many examples.
 Let us explore this Ottoman image.
 Let us explore this Ottoman painting.

 Sultan Süleiman the Magnificent ruled the Ottoman Empire from 1520 to 1566.
-The tughra featured in today’s article dates late in his reign from circa 1555 to 1560.
-Tughra of Sultan Süleiman the Magnificent has a mature style with the boldness of its lines, colours, and complexity.
-Süleiman’s tughra is not the simplistic tughras of earlier and less sophisticated reigns.
-The first tughra was invented by Süleiman’s ancestor, Sultan Orhan Gazi, in 1324.
+The tughra featured in today’s article dates late in his reign from c.
+1555 to 1560.
+Tughra of Sultan Süleiman the Magnificent has a mature style with the boldness of its lines, colors, and complexity.
+This example is not of the simplistic tughras of earlier and less sophisticated reigns.
+The first tughra was invented by Süleiman the Magnificent’s ancestor, Sultan Orhan Gazi, in 1324.
 Sultan Orhan Gazi’s tughra is simplistic in comparison with its single use of black ink.
 It has a more utilitarian feel like a modern signature compared to the floral and gilt beauty of Tughra of Sultan Süleiman the Magnificent.